 (Search their downloads for "Dewpoint Calculation", and numerous helpful documents arise.
 A not-too expensive ($20?) sensor will give you a formula, accurate to +/- 0.2°C) for meteorology applications for at least one of their sensors.

 If you can find the Federal Meteorological Handbook # 1, section 5.4.3 is said to be good if you are interested in some details of wind speed reporting.
 No doubt the Handbook has lots of other good stuff.

-The old Dalsemiu weather mailing list archive had a good discussion about what is meant by "sustained wind speed" and "gusting to..." speeds.
+The old Dalsemi weather mailing list archive had a good discussion about what is meant by "sustained wind speed" and "gusting to..." speeds.

 One such thread was called "Wind Reporting Standards", and was active in early May 2002.

-A company called Fascinating Electronics apparently had a wind direction sensor based on a dual wiper 360 degree potentiometer.
-(I'm not sure that' an approach I'd want to take, but anyway...)
-At one time they wouldn't sell you just the potentiometer, and the following were suggested as possible sources....
+Wind direction: If you want to take an analog approach, a company called Fascinating Electronics apparently had a wind direction sensor based on a dual wiper 360 degree potentiometer.
+(The dual wipers gave you a way to reduce noise.)
+(I'm not sure that' an approach I'd want to take (I'd go digital as in the AAG sensor, but anyway...)
+At one time they wouldn't sell you just the potentiometer, and the following was suggested as a possible source...